-The following items have been extracted from Consent Agenda and will be considered separately.
+The following items have been extracted from the Committee of the Whole Consent Report and the Council Consent Agenda and will be considered separately.
 These items have been extracted either at the request of a member of Council or because they include a presentation and/or delegations.